AdamZieman/WIN11-AxoniusReportAnalyzer/README.md

 3. **Sorting and Output**
    - Sorts the classified data alphanumerically.
    - Saves the sorted results to `incompatibleHardware.txt` and `incompatibleSoftware.txt`.
-   - Stores the output files in the `PreviousOutputs\` directory for future comparisons.
+   - Creates a copy of the output files in the `PreviousOutputs\` directory for future comparisons.

 4. **Comparison (Optional)**
    - Prompts the user to compare the current report with a previous report.